Ada-Apprenticeships/PRG1-debugging-workshop-py/readme.md

 ### 🖨️ Printing to the console

 In most programming languages, we can print or log variables to check if they're being updated with the correct values during program execution.
-In JavaScript, for example, we can use `console.log` to log variables to the console, giving us a better idea of what's happening inside our program.
+In JavaScript, for example, we can use `print` to log variables to the console, giving us a better idea of what's happening inside our program.

 ### 👣 Step Through Execution